 These characteristics show that young people who are disabled are marginally more likely to be NEET at the age of 18 than those who are non-disabled.
 There are no criteria included in the Innovation Fund specification which would require prospective investor/delivery partners to target their services at disabled young people.
 However it is possible that outcomes for disabled customers may attract a higher rate of return than those for non-disabled customers to reflect this imbalance.
-All Round One successful pilots have been assessed to ensure they do not discriminate against disabled customers.
-As part of the procurement process bidders were required to comply with equality legislation by providing reasonable adjustments to ensure that commission.gov.uk/SiteCollectionDocuments/AuditCommissionReports/NationalStudies/NEETsAgains ttheodds.pdf services are accessible to disabled customers, and submit written evidence of such if required.
+All Round One and Round Two successful projects have been assessed to ensure they do not discriminate against disabled customers.
+As part of the procurement process bidders were required to comply with equality legislation by providing reasonable adjustments to ensure that services are accessible to disabled customers, and submit written evidence of such if required.